victortan0/dataeng-solution-architect-tech-task/README.md

 ### Instructions:

-- Generate the Terraform templates to import the annalise.ai into Terraform in order to manage it as IaC, including any suggested configuration improvements.
+- Generate the Terraform templates to import the `annalise-ai-datalake` bucket into Terraform in order to manage it as IaC, including any suggested configuration improvements that could be made to the harrison.ai Terraform templates.
-- Detail how to import the bucket into Terraform
+- Detail how to import the bucket into Terraform.
-- Generate the Terraform templates for any associated resources required to execute the data copy.
+- Outline how you would copy the data in `annalise-ai-datalake` to `harrison-ai-landing`.
+You may wish to provide Terraform templates for any resources required, but it is not expected.
-- Modify the supplied terraform templates if required

 - Use Git version control and commit your solution to a Git repository that we can access.
 (Github, Bitbucket or Gitlab are the obvious choices)
 - Please include a README, citing any third-party code, tutorials or documentation you have used.
 If your solution includes any unusual deployment steps, please note them in your README file

 ## Question Two